rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 omit it from the transcription without using the mark of omission.
 Record such statements as a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.31.1](/DCRMR/additional-notes/Note-on-item/#9.4.31.1)).

 >Example:
->Note on item: <CITE>Library's copy: "Fifth ten thousand"</CITE>
+>Note on item: <CITE>Library copy: “51st-100th”--title page verso</CITE>

 >Example:
->Note on item: <CITE>Library's copy: Number "2" on t.p. indicates 2nd printing</CITE>
+>Note on item: <CITE>Library copy: “163-173 Tausend"</CITE>

 >Example:
->Note on item: <CITE>Library's copy: "51st-100th"--T.p. verso</CITE>
+>Note on item: <CITE>Library copy: Number line on title page verso indicates 3rd printing: "10 9 8 7 6 5 4 3"</CITE>

 >Example:
->Note on item: <CITE>Library's copy: "163-173 Tausend"</CITE>

->Example:
->Note on item: <CITE>Library's copy: Number line on title page verso indicates 3rd printing: "8 7 6 5 4 3 88 89 90 91 92"</CITE>

->Example:
->Optional note on item: <CITE>Library's copy: Publisher's code "B-O" on t.p. verso indicates printed Feb.
+>Note on item: <CITE>Library copy: Publisher’s code “B-O” on t.p. verso indicates printed Feb.
 1914; see Boutell, H.S.
 First editions (4th ed., rev. and enl.)</CITE>

 <a name="3.22.35.4">3.22.35.4</a> **Alternative rule**.
 If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or item within a single edition or issue (see [Precataloging decisions, I.01.9.1](/DCRMR/introduction/#I.01.9.1)) and the manifestation lacks an edition statement, transcribe statements such as the following as a designation of edition, even if they represent a substantially unchanged impression of that edition: a statement consisting entirely or chiefly of characters that are neither numeric nor alphabetic; a statement consisting of one or more letters or numbers without accompanying words; or a statement consisting only of words that convey numbers.